What Is the Future of Democracy?

 How did democracy enter our lives?

 Democracy seems to me, an antithesis of history.
-For, neither there is a species without an identifiable social hierarchy, nor the human species has a period in its early origins without some form of hereditary leadership.
-Also, of all the forms of governance including anarchy, democracy is the one where the citizens are required to labor the most to have them governed.
+For, neither is there a species without an identifiable social hierarchy, nor is there a period, the human species has in its early origins, without some form of hereditary leadership.
+Also, of all the forms of governance including anarchy, democracy is the one where the citizens are required to labour the most to have them governed.
 Still, it is the most preferred form of government.
 Therefore, how democracy happened to become a part of human society, in fact is the first question that comes to me.
 Why did people willingly choose this form of governance?
 How did it begin?

 'People’ of same feather flock together

 The earlier days of our society would have been great, the vast treasure of ancient literature pointing to unparalleled intellectual wealth, to note one thing we can deduce from the signs left by bygone eras.
 Humans would have been living a life in a manner best suited for their survival, which, unlike all other forms of life, is one of independent existence.
 (Look at the survival techniques of well trained forces, almost all of them pivot around self-contained, individual moves.)
 It is possible that a few disgruntled elements, perhaps the utterly unsuccessful ones, joined together and formed a minuscule group.
 As it happens when humans group, then also, random ideas would have been evolving.
 And some of those ideas would have been to do something to harm the flourishing society.
 (Just like we find these days in all our endeavours) It looks like a few of them joined together and gave that idea a rather formal look, calling it a ‘party’.
 This surprising discovery turned out to be an ideal concept; useful equally well for those who agree with the concept as well as who oppose vehemently.
 And since the institution of this, our society has never been the same.